-- Priority 1: An accessible and integrated transport network that supports all transport modes and connects communities within and outside of the region. - Priority 2: A transport system that supports economic growth and diversification by providing efficient and effective access to markets and destinations. - Priority 3: A safe transport network that meets the demands of all users and manages interactions between incompatible network users. - Priority 4: A sustainable and resilient transport network that provides access to and within the region.
+- Priority 1: An accessible and integrated transport network that supports all transport modes and connects communities within and outside of the region. - Priority 2: A transport system that supports economic growth and diversification by providing efficient and effective access to markets and destinations. - Priority 3: A safe transport network that meets the demands of all users and manages interactions between incompatible network users. - Priority 4: A resilient and sustainable transport network that mitigates the impacts of extreme weather events and supports natural values.

 Actions are identified under each of the priorities.
 Actions are grouped into short-term and medium/long-term.
 Short-term actions identify the first critical steps needed to achieve the transport objectives and regional goals over the indicative 15-year life of the Plan.
 Medium/longterm actions identify possible responses to emerging or potential future transport planning needs.
 Actions will be reviewed and updated periodically as part of the implementation, monitoring and review process described in Chapter 5.
 Actions are primarily planning and partnership initiatives to be further scoped, defined and programmed in collaboration with partners and stakeholders.
 Transport and Main Roads through its planning, investment, management, operations and maintenance of the transport network gives priority to improving safety for our customers.